ethanrich/tool-pyLoopIT/README.md

 ```
 loopit
 ```
 in your command line.
 The GUI will appear and detect a connected LoopIT automatically.
 The interface allows you to set parameters and trigger stimulation.
+In the below example, the GUI did not find a LoopIT device and therefore displayed a message about it.
 <p align="center">
   <img src="https://github.com/ethanrich/tool-pyLoopIT/blob/main/gui.PNG?raw=true" alt="gui"
         width="402" height="268"/>